Love Starbucks Pumpkin Bread? Bet you’ll love this moist, tender, incredibly delicious Better Than Starbucks Pumpkin

 - 1 teaspoon honey

 - 1/4 teaspoon sunflower oil or any mild flavored oil

 Preheat oven to 350ºF (180ºC).
-Spray a 8.5x4.5-inch (or a 9x5-inch loaf pan (divide the batter in two if your pans are smaller) with baking spray.
-Wrap the outside of the pan with a piece of foil.
+Spray an 8.5x4.5-inch (or a 9x5-inch loaf pan (divide the batter in two if your pans are smaller) with baking spray.
+Wrap the outside of the pan with a piece of foil, shiny side in.
 (See Café Tips above in post regarding foil and making this bread in mini loaf pans.)